mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 ^ [lisa] first, to extend a type you just define a new function on the type itself using dot `.`.

-^ [lisa] also, functions are supported as values in kotlin so that we can provide the transformation function as an argument to `map`.
+^ [lisa] also, functions are supported as values in kotlin so that we can provide the transformation function as an argument to `map`. this is called a "higher order function"

 ^ [lisa] finally, we can use `when` to destructure the `Either` into each of its inner subclasses.